 096-Building Mechanical Integrity Programs into New Plants

 Course Documents, Test Previews and other resources above may attempt to open or download Adobe PDF files.
-Most modern browsers have built-in PDF readers If you have problems opening this file in your browser, check your browser's or computer system's settings.
-You can also Download a copy of Adobe PDF reader or we can send them as an email attachment.
-(We cannot email streaming videos at the moment.)
-Send PDF Files via Email.
+Most modern browsers have built-in PDF readers.
+If you have problems opening these resources in your browser, check your browser's or computer system's settings. .

 This continuing education course is written specifically for professional engineers with the objective of relating to and enhancing the practice of engineering.

 Mechanical Integrity (MI) is the process of assuring equipment is in satisfactory condition to safely and reliably perform its intended purpose.
 MI is more than a set of inspection programs, as it should have an affect on design basis of the plant, operational procedures and maintenance procedures.